 Building a long-term investment strategy with CIRCA5000

-CIRCA5000 is built for long-term investing, and so we were pleased to see that the vast majority of our customers have continued to invest during this difficult period.
-The market has rewarded their consistency, so the old adage holds true: investing is about time in the market, not timing the market.
-It’s prudent to regularly assess your investments, but it’s also wise to let the dust settle after major events before making any rash decisions.
+Though no one can guarantee high future returns, in the past the market has rewarded consistency, so the old adage holds true: Investing is about time in the market, not timing the market.
+Focus on your financial goals —it's prudent to regularly assess your investments, but it’s also wise to let the dust settle after major events and during periods of economic uncertainty before making any rash decisions.